SilverBut/MicroPC_Principle/README.md

 # MicroComputer Principle Finalwork of 2015-2016B

+Released under limited GPL now.

+You can do everything under GPL, except for using the code and images here directly as your homework or anything related to your grade now, unless clearly referenced.

 Final jobs of Principles of Microcomputer in 2015-2016B.
 Mostly written with C, and also some ASMs.

 Here are the list of task.